darkl1nk/Secure-Remote-Audio-Stream-Recorder/README.md

 ##### OpenBSD

-On OpenBSD, you can install ffmpeg with the following command:
+On OpenBSD, you can install FFmpeg with the following command:

 ```bash
 pkg_add ffmpeg